-Whether you’re a seasoned faster, have had trouble sticking to a practice, or are thinking of trying fasting for the first time, these are our top tips to help make your fasting experience a little bit more pleasant.
+Whether you’re a seasoned faster, have had trouble sticking to a practice, or are thinking of trying fasting for the first time, these are our top tips to help make your fasting experience more pleasant.

 How to Make Fasting Easier

-Fasting Tip #1: Prepare Yourself and Ease Into It
+Fasting Tip #1: Prepare Yourself to Enter Fat-Burning Mode

 Fasting Tip #2: Stay Busy

-However, staying occupied with activities that don't involve eating can help keep your mind off of food.
-Plus, you'll have lots of extra time now to do all those things you've been putting off!
-You can work on a home project, read, learn an instrument, journal, meditate, walk outdoors, or spend time with loved ones.
+To remedy this, find productive ways to keep yourself occupied: You can work on a home project, read, learn an instrument, journal, meditate, walk outdoors, or spend time with loved ones.

-It's also important to know that longer fasts can take a toll on your energy, so be mindful not to over-commit to activities that might end up interfering with your ability to fast successfully.
-This includes strenuous physical activities and any food-related gatherings that might tempt you to eat.
+It's also important to know that longer fasts can take a toll on your energy, so be mindful not to over-commit or be overambitious, especially with exercise.

 Fasting is an incredibly individual experience, and pangs of hunger affect different people in different ways.

-But the interesting part is, hunger doesn't actually get worse over time.
+But the enlightening part is, hunger doesn't get worse over time.
 It merely comes and goes, like a wave.

-When you do experience hunger, know that it is typically psychological signalling more than anything else.
-Our bodies get used to eating at certain times, and so what we experience as ‘hunger’ is more like ‘habit’.
-These sensations of hunger will arise (usually around regular feeding times), and will pass after about an hour.
-Just give it time and it will pass.*
+Our bodies get used to eating at certain times, so what we experience as ‘hunger’ is more like a ‘habit.’
+These sensations of hunger will arise (usually around regular feeding times) but will soon pass.

-*If you experience severe hunger or stomach pains, there's no shame in ending your fast early.
+If you experience severe hunger or stomach pains that don’t go away (last more than an hour at a time), there's no shame in ending your fast early.
 Listen to your body!

 Fasting Tip #4: Give Your Water a Boost

-Sparkling water is also a great tool, as the carbonation can help to curb hunger.
+Sparkling water is also an excellent tool, as the carbonation can help to curb hunger.